marcnol/pyHiM/docs/source/user_guide/script.md

 ```
 ### lndir.py

-Creates links for files in a directory into a second directory.
-Useful to analyze data in a new folder without copying the raw data files.
+*Creates link for files in a second directory (useful to analyze data in a new folder without copying raw data files).*

 ```
-Usage: lndir.py "/home/marcnol/Repositories/pyHiM/\*py" ~/Downloads/test
+Usage: lndir "/home/marcnol/Repositories/pyHiM/\*py" ~/Downloads/test
 ```

 Use quotation marks in the first argument if using wildcards.